cyfdecyf/mypass/README.md

     # Compile CoffeeScript source and create bundle with browserify
     make

+## Customize Bootstrap

+To reduce the amount of CSS/JavaScript to be included, I [customized bootstrap](http://twitter.github.io/bootstrap/customize.html) with only the following items selected:

+- Components
+  - Scaffolding
+    - Body type and links
+    - Layouts
+  - Base CSS
+    - Headings, body, etc
+    - Tables
+    - Forms
+    - Buttons
+  - JS Components
+    - Dropdowns

+I also removed invalid input CSS so they don't look abrupt on iOS.

 # Credits

 The password generation code is mostly copied from 1SP.